Last updated on September 30th, 2023 at 10:44 am

-When we think about book author dreams, we often think of writing the next great memoir, but did you know that every 4 seconds a romance novel is sold somewhere in the world?
-Who are these authors and why have they chosen romance novels as their dream passion?
+When we think about publishing a book/author dreams, we often think of writing the next great memoir, but did you know that every 4 seconds, a romance novel is sold somewhere in the world?
+Who are these authors, and why have they chosen romance novels as their dream passion?

 And why do readers buy them?